Cloud-Drift/clouddrift/CONTRIBUTING.md

 # Contributing to Clouddrift

 Thank you for your interest in contributing!
 We look forward to seeing your ideas and working with you to improve the `clouddrift` library 😄

 It should be noted that this contributing guide took heavy inspiration from the [Awkward Array](https://github.com/scikit-hep/awkward/blob/main/CONTRIBUTING.md) project.

+## Code of Conduct
+This project follows `NumFOCUS <https://numfocus.org/code-of-conduct>`_ code of conduct, the short version is:

+- Be kind to others.
+Do not insult or put down others.
+Behave professionally.
+Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.
+- All communication should be appropriate for a professional audience including people of many different backgrounds.
+Sexual language and imagery is not appropriate.
+- We are dedicated to providing a harassment-free community for everyone, regardless of gender, sexual orientation, gender identity and expression, disability, physical appearance, body size, race, or religion.
+- We do not tolerate harassment of community members in any form.

+Thank you for helping make this a welcoming, friendly community for all.

 ### Where to start